what is Cubital Tunnel syndrome?

 Inside of the elbow, there is a passageway known as the cubital tunnel, which is formed by ligaments, muscles, and bones.
 Directly through the middle of the cubital tunnel is the ulnar nerve, one of the three main nerves that exist in your arm.
 Also referred to as ulnar nerve entrapment, cubital tunnel syndrome may develop when the ulnar nerve becomes damaged due to an injury or other factors.
 If not properly and promptly treated, cubital tunnel syndrome can develop into irreparable nerve damage.
 At Interventional Orthopedics of Atlanta, Dr. Christopher Williams works to diagnose and treat cubital tunnel syndrome to allow patients to have the full use of their arm and elbow without pain and discomfort.
 Discover more about treatment for cubital tunnel syndrome by contacting our innovative Atlanta, GA facility to schedule your initial consultation.

-Symptoms of Cubital Tunnel
+what are Symptoms of Cubital Tunnel syndrome?

 There are several symptoms associated with cubital tunnel syndrome.
 The most common include: